Ask Sampson’s Hollow

 Are we required to use Sampson’s Hollow for catering?

-Unlike many venues, you are welcome to use any type of food service that you want, whether it is a licensed caterer or your family/friends are bringing in food, as long as we have prior knowledge.
-We do have a policy for outside food service which is detailed in the contract.
-Please refer to that document for detailed information.
+Unlike many venues, you are welcome to use any food service you want, whether a licensed caterer, food trucks, or your family/friends bringing in food, as long as we have prior knowledge and event liability insurance provided by the food service provider.
+However, we do have a policy for outside food service, which is detailed in the contract.
+Please refer to that document for specific information.

 If we use SH in-house catering services, how long will food and beverages be served?

-In order to maintain the quality and freshness of our food and to adhere to food safety with regard to food temperatures, there is a limit of time for our food to be left out for your guests to enjoy.
-Once guests have begun to serve themselves, at the designated meal time, and all guests have been served, the food will be left out for no more than 90 minutes, after which time, the food stations will be pulled and the buffet area will be cleared of any remaining items.
+To maintain our food’s quality and freshness and adhere to food safety concerning food temperatures, there is a limit of time for our food to be left out for your guests to enjoy.
+Therefore, guests will begin to serve themselves at the designated mealtime.
+Afterward, guests will have had the opportunity to refresh their plates (with a new plate).
+The food will be left out for no more than 30 minutes.
+After that, the caterer will close the foodservice and clear any remaining items.
+Beverages which the caterer has leftover will be left for guests.
+Beverage service by the caterer does not include the remainder of the property time (such as for dancing).

 Will beverages be served after the meal is completed?